c4cs/c4cs.github.io/_commands/editors/emacs.md

 emacs
 --

-`emacs` is used to edit files in emacs
+`emacs` is used to edit files in emacs.

 ~~~ bash
 $ emacs filename